scs/substrate-api-client/README.md

 * [transfer_with_tungstenite_client](/examples/examples/transfer_with_tungstenite_client.rs): Transfer tokens by using a wrapper of compose_extrinsic with an account generated with a seed.
 * [transfer_with_ws_client](/examples/examples/transfer_with_ws_client.rs): Transfer tokens by using a wrapper of compose_extrinsic with an account generated with a seed.

-## No_std build
+## No_std Build
 Everything, except for the [rpc-clients](https://github.com/scs/substrate-api-client/tree/master/src/rpc) is `no_std` compatible.
 Some selected features are also std-only.
-So if `std` is available, it is recommended to use in std-mode.
+Therefore, if `std` is available, it is recommended to use in std-mode.

 ### Import
 To import the api-client in `no_std` make sure the default features are turned off and `disable_target_static_assertions` is enabled: